heycassidy/cassidysmith.dev/src/content/photos/sun-and-power.md

   }
 ---

 Golden hour hit hard while hanging out in the alley driveway of my partner’s former apartment.
-Some very relaxed hangs were had together in this spot.
+Some very relaxed hangs were enjoyed together in this spot.